Kwu1010/mcfunction_datapacks_1.19.x/README.md

 # mcfunction_datapacks
-version 1.19.x <br />
+Datapacks run on Minecraft version 1.19.x <br />
-To use, place the selected datapack into a world's datapack folder. <br />
+To use, place the selected datapack into a world's datapack folder <br />